viraj19r/learnPython/Notes/Datatypes.md

 ## Python Arrays
-To work with arrays in python, we need to import a library
+To work with arrays in python, we need to import a library(Numpy)